Pakistan begins crackdown on militant groups amid global pressure

 Saeed-linked Jamaat-ud-Dawa (JuD) is estimated to run about 300 madrasas.

-A Pakistani TV anchor and columnist Nazim Zehra, who attended a background briefing by Prime Minister Imran Khan and finance minister Asad Umar on Monday, told Reuters the government is determined that militants should put down their weapons and be demobilised.
+Pakistani TV anchor and columnist Nazim Zehra, who attended a background briefing by Prime Minister Imran Khan and finance minister Asad Umar on Monday, said the government was determined that militants should put down their weapons and be demobilised.

-“They generally talked...where they could get a job, like they could be made teachers, or made carpenters or put them in paramilitary,” Zehra said.
-“They have this realisation that these non-state actors don’t help anybody.”

-Additional reporting by Devjyot Ghoshal in New Delhi; Editing by Robert Birsel and Frances Kerry
+Additional reporting by Devjyot Ghoshal in New Delhi; Editing by Gareth Jones and Ed Osmond